ricardocotillo/test_nestjs/README.md

 - `AppModule`: The main application module that imports all other modules.
 - `EmailModule`: Contains all email-related functionality, including controllers and services.

+### Template Rendering

+The application uses Handlebars (hbs) as the template engine for rendering views.
+The templates are stored in the `views` directory at the project root.
+The main.ts file configures NestJS to use the Handlebars engine and sets the base views directory.

 ## Testing